tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/操作指南/负载均衡实例/创建负载均衡实例_intl_en.md

 1. Log in to the Tencent Cloud console and go to the [CLB purchase page](https://buy.cloud.tencent.com/lb).
 2. For the **Instance type**, **Cloud Load Balancer** is recommended.
 3. Select attributes as needed, including the network type and project.
 For attribute details, please see [Product Attribute Selection](https://intl.cloud.tencent.com/document/product/214/13629).
->?
->- Currently, the static single-line IP is supported only in Guangzhou, Shanghai, Nanjing, Jinan, Hangzhou, Fuzhou, Beijing, Shijiazhuang, Wuhan, Changsha, Chengdu, and Chongqing.
-You can check its support of other regions in the console.
+>?The beta test of static single-line IP is only available in Jinan, Hangzhou, Fuzhou, Shijiazhuang, Wuhan, and Changsha.
+Please contact your sales rep if you need to join the beta.
->- The feature is currently in beta test and only available in Guangzhou, Shanghai, Nanjing, Beijing, Chengdu, and Chongqing.
-If it is needed, please contact your sales rep.
 >
-4. Confirm the information and made the payment.
+4. Confirm and pay for the selected CLB instance.
 5. CLB service will be activated once the payment completes.
-You can then configure and use the CLB instance.
+You can now configure and use the CLB instance.

 ### Creating a CLB instance via API
 To purchase a CLB instance via API, please see **CreateLoadBalancer** in [Introduction](https://intl.cloud.tencent.com/document/api/214/888).